"Every time you are not practicing someone else is." -- Boris Becker, German tennis player

 "Money isn't everything, according to those who have it." -- Malcolm S. Forbes, American publisher

-"Any color ... so long as it is black" -- (about his ~1915 Model-T car) -- attributed to Henry Ford
+"Any color ... so long as it is black" -- (about options for his ~1915 Model-T car) -- attributed to Henry Ford

 "If I had asked people what they wanted, they would have said faster horses." -- (about his ~1915 Model-T car) -- attributed to Henry Ford